section-engineering-education/engineering-education/content/articles/understanding-duck-typing-in-python/index.md

 ### concept of duck typing
 We construct three classes: duck, goose, and hippo.
 They all swim.
-The Duck and Geese fry, but the hippo walks.
+The duck and goose fry, but the hippo walks.
 Then we define the swim_fry() function, which accepts an animal and writes its description with a swim and fry.
-A creature missing swim fry() will fail the duck test due to a variable type issue.
+A creature missing swim_fry() will fail the duck test due to a variable type issue.

 Let's look at an example of duck typing.